 Do you know that fats/lipids are the same?
 Lipids are just a more fancy word.
 And we eat and also store fat.
 But what is fat really, how is it processed, and what’s the difference between saturated and unsaturated fatty acids?
 And why are omega-3 fatty acids called that way?
-You are probably curious to know which foods contribute the most to your total fat intake.
+You are probably curious about which foods contribute the most to your total fat intake.

-Chemistry of lipids
+Chemistry of Lipids

 Chemically, a fatty acid is a chain of hydrogenated carbon atoms connected to a Carboxyl Group.
 And the fatty acids that are part of the triglyceride molecule differ in three significant properties:

 - First, the chain length can range from 3 to 24 carbon atoms or even more.
 And most of the fatty acids in our diet have 16 or 18 carbon atoms.

 - The second property is the degree of unsaturation, which means the number of double bonds.
 Unsaturated fatty acids have at least one double bond.
 Mono-unsaturated fatty acids have one double bond, whereas polyunsaturated fatty acids have at least two double bonds.

 - And the third property is the point of unsaturation, which describes where the double bonds are present in the fatty acid molecule.

 Now in this context, it’s essential to understand the terminology of fatty acids and that there are two different nomenclature systems.
 There is the “n” or “omega” designation, and there is the “delta” designation.
 And both systems denote the carbon chain length, followed by the number of double bonds.
 Now concerning the position of the double bonds, the “n” or “omega” designation counts from the methylene and only indicates the part of the first double bond.